UX Case Study:

 The prototype overview below highlights all of the actions a user takes when they want to view and export their child’s health records.

-The close-up screenshots further illustrate the user journey, starting at the Home Screen.
-The prototype enables users to click through to the My Family page and onto a child’s Profile so that they can view and export a selection of health records through the child’s Health Records page.
+The close-up screenshots below further illustrate the user journey, starting at the Home Screen.
+This prototype enables users to click through to the My Family page and onto a child’s Profile so that they can view and export a selection of health records through the child’s Health Records page.

 Lo-Fi Prototype in Action

-The lo-fi prototype demonstrates full navigation functionality through the entire user journey, with several methods to move both forward and backward and interact with key decision points, such as choosing to view the final file output or not.
+The lo-fi prototype demonstrates full navigation functionality through the user journey, with several methods to:

 Figure: Full Low-Fidelity Prototype – user flow in action